 Few 17-year-olds, for example, have started college, and fewer yet can tell you stories about the time the band she’s in with her mom opened for music legend Kenny Rogers.

 “I kind of grew up backstage,” Kelli says in observing the four-part harmonies of Mulberry Lane.
-That’s Jaymie Schilkens’ (her mother and Belles & Whistles bandmate) former ensemble with her
+That’s Jaymie Schilkens’ (her mother and Belles & Whistles bandmate) former ensemble with her three sisters.

 “Having those experiences as a child inspired me and helped me hear harmonies,” Kelli says.